I was honored to be asked to write my 2nd article for Premier – the UK’s top Christian magazine.

 Although many people assume witchcraft doesn’t work, it is actually very powerful, just as the Bible shows.
 As former occultists like myself can testify, people would not invest time, energy and money into something that failed to produce results.

 Wicca is often regarded as a neo-pagan, nature-based spirituality, teaching we are all divine and aiming to show love and respect for all.
 It’s easy to see its attraction.
 However, Wicca is actually far more than this.
 Wiccans call on gods and goddesses, use divination, cast magick spells and create potions, believing this brings health and success.
 Most also believe in reincarnation, rather than heaven and hell.
-They are flexible, adopting many New Age beliefs and practises too.
+Many are flexible, adopting many New Age beliefs and practises too.

 The Origins of Wicca